2023 Southern Conference women's basketball tournament

-The 2023 Southern Conference women's Basketball tournament will be held March 2–5, 2023, at the Harrah's Cherokee Center in Asheville, North Carolina.
-The winner of this tournament earns an automatic bid to the 2023 NCAA Division I women's basketball tournament.
+The 2023 Southern Conference women's Basketball tournament was held March 2–5, 2023, at the Harrah's Cherokee Center in Asheville, North Carolina.
+Chattanooga earned an automatic bid to the 2023 NCAA Division I women's basketball tournament.

 Seeds

 Teams are seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.

 Schedule

 All tournament games are streamed on ESPN+.
 The championship will be televised across the region on select Nexstar stations and simulcast on ESPN+.